thepatman/arduino-api/plotly_yun/README.md

 (those are fake keys and tokens, so don't try to use them, they won't work!)

 #### Copy a ton of files over to the Linino
-1. Download this folder
-2. Open up your computer's terminal and move to where you downloaded this folder:
+1. Open up your computer's terminal and move to where you downloaded this folder:
 ```bash
 $ cd ~/Downloads/plotly_yun
 $ ls